-Do you live inside medium or large home with wall to wall carpeting?
+Do you live inside a medium or large house with wall to wall carpeting?

-If so, you will need a full-sized carpet cleaner that will require less trips to the sink to empty dirty water.
+If so, you will need a full-sized carpet cleaner that will require fewer trips to the sink to empty dirty water.

-Large carpet cleaners like the Rug Doctor Might Pro will be more efficient in bigger homes because it has a wider cleaning path and larger tanks.
+Large carpet cleaners like the Rug Doctor Mighty Pro will be more efficient in bigger homes because it has a wider cleaning path and larger tanks.

-In smaller homes, such a large carpet cleaner may not be as practice.
+In smaller homes, such a big carpet cleaner may not be as practice.
 So you can opt for something smaller like the Bissell ProHeat 2X Revolution.

 Type of carpet

-Next thing to consider would be the type of carpet you have.
-When I say type of carpet I mean how thick the strands are.
+The next thing to consider would be the type of carpet you have.
+When I say the type of carpet, I mean how thick the strands are.

-Do you have a thick, plush carpet or is it thin pile?
+Do you have a thick, plush carpet, or is it a low pile?

-Homes with thicker carpets should have a more powerful carpet cleaner capable of deep cleaning thick fiber.
+Homes with thicker carpets should have a more powerful carpet cleaner capable of deep cleaning dense fiber.